Agathe Uwilingiyimana: Early life

-Agathe Uwilingiyimana was born 23 May 1953 in the village of Nyaruhengeri in the southern Rwandan province Butare, 140 km southeast of the Rwandan capital Kigali.
+Agathe Uwilingiyimana was born 23 May 1953 in the village of Nyaruhengeri, Butare Province in southern Rwanda, 140 km southeast of the capital Kigali.
 She moved with her farming parents to the Belgian Congo to find work, but they moved back to Butare in 1957.
 She was a member of the Hutu ethnicity that made up the majority of the Rwandan population.

 After success in public examinations she was educated at Notre Dame des Cîteaux Secondary School, and obtained the certificate to teach humanities in 1973.
 She continued with graduate studies in mathematics and chemistry, after which she became a schoolteacher in Butare in 1976.
 By 1983 she was teaching chemistry at the National University of Rwanda in Butare.
 She received a B.Sc. in 1985, and taught chemistry for four years in Butare academic schools.
 She received criticism from traditionalists for promoting mathematics and science study amongst female students.

 Uwilingiyimana married a high-school classmate, Ignace Barahira, in 1976; she kept her maiden name, as is customary for Rwandese women.
 She had the first of her five children the next year.